By Alison Potter

-According to Jenny Ward, director of services at the Lullaby Trust, 'it is important to make sure that your baby is a comfortable temperature – not too hot or too cold.
-The chance of Sudden Infant Death Syndrome (SIDS) is higher in babies who get too hot.
+Jenny Ward, director of services at the Lullaby Trust told us: 'it is important to make sure that your baby is a comfortable temperature – not too hot or too cold.
+The chance of sudden infant death syndrome (SIDS) is higher in babies who get too hot.
 The optimum temperature for the room or area where your baby sleeps is 16-20°C.'

-She warns that'every baby is different, so while it’s important to be informed about overheating you need to check your baby regularly to see if he or she is too hot.
+Check your baby regularly to see if he or she is too hot.
 Feel the baby’s tummy or the back of their neck (your baby’s hands and feet will usually be cooler, which is normal).
-If your baby’s skin is hot or sweaty, then this means they are too hot.'
+If your baby’s skin is hot or sweaty, then this means they are too hot.

-She adds: 'It is also important to ensure that your baby has sufficient fluids if bottle-fed, by offering cooled, boiled water to babies under six months or just water from the tap for babies over six months.
+Jenny adds: 'It is also important to ensure that your baby has sufficient fluids if bottle-fed, by offering cooled, boiled water to babies under six months, or just water from the tap for babies over six months.
 Fully breastfed babies don’t need any extra water until they start eating solid food.'